ContractSupplyChain/CSC-reactSolCompiler/README.md

+# SolCompiler
-# Helper for compiler solidity on browser
+Helper for compile solidity on browser